date posted

 Person measuring wall width with tape measure while holding tablet for reference

-Timing matters when it comes to booking a site survey.
+Timing matters when it comes to booking an office site survey.
 If you're relocating or expanding into a new office, having a survey done early helps you plan your branding before move-in day.
 During a rebrand or refurbishment, it ensures that your new visuals will work with the existing branding layout, wall finishes, and furniture.

 Schedule a survey before ordering any signage or graphics to avoid costly mistakes or redesigns after printing.
 If you're unsure what's possible in your space, a professional survey shows what you can install safely and suggests creative branding opportunities you might not have considered.